shipengcheng1230/MLOC/README.md

   30 events selected
 ```

-Now we will have a list of `.mnf` file each of which contains one event with multiple observations.
-We will then relocate those events.
+Now we will have a list of `.mnf` file each of which contains one event with at lease 50 phases identified.
+Those will be the events we are going to relocate.

 ### 3. Fulfill command file

-Then you will have a command file named `test1.1.cfil` as you previously specified in your `mnf_search`, which looks like a bunch of repetition of:
+You should now see a command file (all command file are ended with `.cfil`) named `test1.1.cfil` as you previously specified in your `mnf_search`, which looks like a bunch of repetition of:

 ```
 memb